 Offering internships can be a great way to partner with your local university to train future leaders in your field.
-But if you’re using unpaid interns instead of putting them on your payroll, you may be running afoul of the law.
+But there’s a point of contention … paid vs. unpaid internships.
+So, if you’re using unpaid interns instead of putting them on your payroll, you may be running afoul of the law.

-In response to the growing problem, the U.S. Department of Labor developed a six-part test to determine who’s a trainee or technically an employee (who should on your payroll.)
+To answer the question of internship compensation, the U.S. Department of Labor developed a six-part test to determine who’s a trainee or an actual employee (who should be on your payroll).
 To legally use unpaid interns, all six parts of the test must apply (briefly summarized here):

-- The employer should have no immediate advantage from the intern’s activities—their training should actually impede your work-flow occasionally.
+- The employer should have no immediate advantage from the intern’s activities—their training could actually impede your workflow occasionally.

-- There’s no agreement or promise of employment before or during the internship (of course, you can hire them afterwards if they wow you.)
+- There’s no agreement or promise of employment before or during the internship (of course, you can hire them afterward if they wow you).

 - Both the employer and employee understand that no wages will be paid during the training period.

 The value of a good internship is priceless in terms of work and life experience.
-But if you’re thinking about using unpaid interns, Yankowitz advises that you take a close look the six criteria.
-Consider either officially putting them on your payroll, paying them minimum wage, or don’t use them at all, she says.
+But you’ll need to consider paid vs. unpaid internships, and take a close look at the DOL’s six criteria before taking on an intern.
+If you determine that the intern should be paid, you will want to officially put them on your payroll, pay them minimum wage, … or not use them at all.

 This updated article was originally published December 3, 2010.